-In this episode, Legislate meets James Coughlan on the show, founder and CEO of Reef.
+In this episode, Legislate meets James Coughlan, founder and CEO of Reef.
 Reef is a platform designed to help companies move towards a hybrid working culture.
 Working with venues across the world, the reef app allows employees to access a third workplace boosting productivity whilst reducing isolation and burnout.

 James shares the story behind Reef and the key issues with downloading contract templates online.

 And the legal risks every early-stage startup founder should be aware of